Animal Accident Claims

 The law establishing liability for animal attacks can be complicated and because of this not all conditions of the Act must be satisfied to secure a successful claim.
 Our experienced litigation team will review your case and advise you on the merits of your case.
 We will provide you with our opinion and likelihood of a successful claim based on the information you give us.

-WHAT SHOULD YOU DO AFTER AN ANIMAL ATTACK?
+WHAT SHOULD YOU DO AFTER AN INCIDENT?

 If you have been injured by an animal, you must first seek immediate medical attention.
 Animal attacks can be fatal and even if only mild injuries are sustained it is important to get them looked at because wounds should be cleaned and treated as soon as possible to prevent any sepsis or other potential complications.
 If possible, check to see if the animal has received all the usual vaccinations on schedule and then make sure that you seek medical attention as proof of your injuries and a record of any treatment that you may have received.